mahmoudsory/Java-Web-Application-Deployment/README.md

   - **Memcached**: For caching.
   - **RabbitMQ**: For message queuing.

+### 5. Orchestration with Kubernetes
+- Deployed the containerized application using Kubernetes.
+- Created Kubernetes YAML configuration files to define:
+  - Secrets for the application.
+  - Services for the application, MariaDB, Memcached, and RabbitMQ, exposing them via Cluster IPs.
+  - Deployments for the Java application, MariaDB, Memcached, and RabbitMQ.
+  - ConfigMaps for the database, Memcached, and RabbitMQ configurations.

 ## What I Learned
 This project provided valuable learning experiences across several areas of DevOps:
 1. **Efficient VM Creation**: